danielotero/linux-on-hi10/touchscreen/README.md

 ### Calibration
-The calibration is done using the `libinput` driver.
-My device calibration matrix is stored in [50-touchscreen.rules](https://raw.githubusercontent.com/danielotero/linux-on-hi10/master/touchscreen/50-touchscreen.rules), which is an [udev rules](https://wiki.archlinux.org/index.php/Udev) configuration file that must be copied to `/etc/udev/rules.d/`.
+Another way of calibrating is using the `libinput` driver.
+My previous device calibration matrix is stored in [50-touchscreen.rules](https://raw.githubusercontent.com/danielotero/linux-on-hi10/master/touchscreen/50-touchscreen.rules), which is an [udev rules](https://wiki.archlinux.org/index.php/Udev) configuration file that must be copied to `/etc/udev/rules.d/`.
 Documentation of the specific libinput variable can be found